Daniel Muñoz (actor)

 Daniel Patricio Muñoz Bravo (born 11 February 1966) is a Chilean actor, comedian, and cueca singer.

 His extensive curriculum has enshrined him as one of the most important actors in his country.
-He is famous both for his comic characters in television as El Efe, El Malo, El Chanta, El Sha and El Carmelo, and also for more dramatic roles in film and television; highlighting his starring role as Juan Herrera in the acclaimed Los 80 of Channel 13, as the private detective Donovan Huaiquimán in Huaiquimán and Tolosa, as Juan "Lennon" in the film The Sentimental Teaser, as Chavelo in the film A Cab for Three and as Salvador Allende in Allende en su laberinto.
+He is famous both for his comic characters in television as El Efe, El Malo, El Chanta, El Sha and El Carmelo, and also for more dramatic roles in film and television; highlighting his starring role as Juan Herrera in the acclaimed Los 80 of Channel 13, as the private detective Donovan Huaiquimán in Huaiquimán and Tolosa, as Juan "Lennon" in the film The Sentimental Teaser, as Chavelo in the film A Cab for Three, as Salvador Allende in Allende en su laberinto and as Roberto Parra Sandoval in You Broke my Heart.

 Early and personal life

 He was born in San Fernando and studied at the theater school of the University of Chile, graduating in 1988 with the play "El alma buena de Se Chuan".
 He lived his childhood with his grandmother, aunt, mother and sister.
 His parents would divorce when he was 11.
 His musical roots begin in childhood after his grandmother inserted him into the world of cueca and folklore.

 He married Enoe Carolina Coulon for the first time in the late 1980s, who he would have his first daughter with: Lilamaria.
 On a trip to Berlin with the Green Hat Theater company, he met Heidrun Breier, whom he had a son with in 1998: Gabriel.